 - Choose an injection site.
 Then, clean the site with an alcohol swab or soap, water, and a paper towel.
 Let the site dry.

-- To reduce the risk of infection at the site, do not touch the uncapped needle anything.
+- To reduce the risk of infection at the site, do not touch the uncapped needle with anything.
 If this happens, use a new needle.

 - Push the needle into the skin at a 90-degree angle.
 Be sure the needle is all the way in your body.